t0mpr1c3/catrpilr/README.md

 ## How to play

-The virtual disk is available through the emulator from Google drive: simply navigate to [this link](https://bbc.godbolt.org/?disc=gd%3A1deD2bWvyanVXvO0OnC1Am9Sm3TIEI3Bi%2FCAT80#) and type `CHAIN "CAT80"`.
+Download CAT80.zip from the [github repo](https://github.com/t0mpr1c3/catrpilr/raw/master/CAT80.zip) and extract the virtual disk `CAT80.ssd`.
+Upload the file into *jsbeeb*, or an offline emulator such as [BeebEm](https://en.wikipedia.org/wiki/BeebEm), and type `CHAIN "CAT80"`.

-For offline accecss, download CAT80.zip from the [github repo](https://github.com/t0mpr1c3/catrpilr/raw/master/CAT80.zip) and extract the virtual disk `CAT80.ssd`.
-Upload the file into an emulator such as [BeebEm](https://en.wikipedia.org/wiki/BeebEm).
+(Note that *jsbeeb* has a funky keyboard mapping: on my US keyboard I got the double quote by typing `SHIFT-2`.)

 Alternatively, copy/paste the BASIC code into the console of the [BeebEm](https://en.wikipedia.org/wiki/BeebEm) and type `RUN`.